Application of tools and methods to own practice.

 I usually use this approach when I identify cognitive distortions during the initial conversation.

-Cognitive Behavioural Coaching (CBC) is a powerful coaching model based on psychological models.
+This tool is a powerful coaching model based on psychological models.

 To change our reality we need to change our thoughts and learn how to allow only the ones that serve us to enter our minds.
 We can change our thoughts only if we are aware of them.
 The coaching sessions promote this awareness and help to see the reality from a different point of view.

-I always say to my clients: “Thoughts are like seeds.
+“Thoughts are like seeds.
 What you plant in your mind can be flowers or weeds”.

 Using powerful questions, a coach can help the coachee to realise that the thoughts about certain circumstances cause feelings that influence action and create their reality.
 If they change their thoughts they can change their reality.